Section 179 Amendments

 For those large businesses that exceed the $2 million cap, the ‘Jobs Act of 2010’ also extended the additional, first-year 50% Bonus Depreciation to qualifying property purchased and placed in service during the 2010 tax year.
 Again, it’s worth noting this Act did not extend 50% Bonus Depreciation for the following tax year 2011.

-The fifth and most recent economic stimulus act impacting section 179 is H.R.
+The fifth economic stimulus act impacting section 179 is H.R.
 4853, otherwise known as the ‘Tax Relief Act of 2010’.
 This Act extended and expanded the Bonus Depreciation available to businesses spending more than $2 million on capital equipment to write-off 100% of the cost.

-This was a big relief for everyone, because Section 179 stated at $25,000 for the entirety of 2012.
+This was a big relief for everyone, because Section 179 rolled back to $25,000 for the entirety of 2012.
 However, this bill retroactively raised the limit for 2012 to the “new normal” of $500,000, capped spending at 2 million, and brought back the bonus 50% depreciation.
 And, of course, it kept these limits for 2013.

 Again in 2014, Section 179 was allowed to drop back to $25,000, with a spending cap of $250,000, and no bonus depreciation.
 It stayed there almost the entire year, until Congress passed the above-named bill in late December of 2014.
 This raised section 179 back to $500,000 for the entirety of 2014, brought back the two million dollar spending cap, and the 50% bonus depreciation.

 Once again, in 2015, Section 179 was allowed to drop back to $25,000, with a spending cap of $250,000, and no bonus depreciation.
 It stayed there almost the entire year, until Congress passed the above-named bill in late December of 2015.
 This raised section 179 back to $500,000 for the entirety of 2014, brought back the two million dollar spending cap, and the 50% bonus depreciation.
 Absolute carbon copy of the prior year!
-The difference, the Section 179 limit of $500,000 has finally been made permanent.
+The big difference is the Section 179 limit of $500,000 was finally made permanent.
+So no more “dropping back” every year.

 On December 22, 2017, President Trump signed into law H.R.1, aka, The Tax Cuts and Jobs Act.
 This act is responsible for many sweeping changes to taxes for both businesses and individuals, and also positively affected Section 179.
 The deduction limit for Section 179 increased to $1,000,000 for 2018 and beyond, and the cap on equipment purchases was increased to $2.5 million.
 In addition, some additional qualifying property was added, notably improvements to existing nonresidential property, such as roofs; heating, air-conditioning, and ventilation systems; fire protection, alarm, and security systems.
 The bonus depreciation was also expanded to 100%, and includes used equipment for the first time.